 Understand the Context

 Consider the context in which you're using the measurements.
-Are you following a US or imperial recipe?
+In real terms, are you following a US or imperial recipe?
 Are you working on a scientific experiment or a casual cooking project?
 Understanding the context can help you choose the appropriate conversion factors and avoid common mistakes.

 Practice Regularly